PaulTreanor/weight-tracker-spreadsheet/README.md

 - Click on the 3 dots in the chart
 - Go to the chart "Customise" tab
 - Expand "Vertical Axis" section
 - Edit min and max value to be more appropriate (below and above 15kg of your current weight is a good starting point).

+Historic data can be manually entered in Rows D and E. New entries automatically append through B2 input.

 ## Structure
 - Input weight in B2
 - Data stored in columns D (Date) and E (Weight)
 - Helper cell G1 counts total entries
 - Chart visualizes weight over time
+- Helper columns H and I show last 30 days data for chart

 ## Formulas Explained